SIGNL: A Label-Efficient Audio Deepfake Detection System via Spectral-Temporal Graph Non-Contrastive Learning: Methodology

-This section explains the components of managing positive temporal and spatial graph pairs from audio data.
+This section explains the components of managing positive temporal and spectral graph pairs from audio data.
 The steps include generating positive pairs, converting audio data into a graph structure, and performing graph data augmentation.

 \textbf{Generating Positive Pairs of Audio.} Our work adopts a non-contrastive learning approach, which excludes negative samples, distinguishing it from traditional contrastive learning methods.
-In contrastive frameworks such as COLA~\cite{saeed2021contrastive_COLA}, treating other audio samples in the same batch as negative pairs can lead to unintended outcomes.
-Specifically, samples from the same class--such as \textit{genuine} or \textit{fake}--may be incorrectly pushed apart in the feature space due to the presence of false negatives~\cite{liu2022discovering_falsenegativepushapart}.
-Moreover, recent work by Guo et al.~\cite{guo2024architecture_graphclsurvey} suggests that negative pairs are unnecessary for graph contrastive learning for graph classification tasks and that comparable performance can be achieved without them.
+In contrastive frameworks such as COLA~\citep{saeed2021contrastive_COLA}, treating other audio samples in the same batch as negative pairs can lead to unintended outcomes.
+Specifically, samples from the same class--such as \textit{genuine} or \textit{fake}--may be incorrectly pushed apart in the feature space due to the presence of false negatives~\citep{liu2022discovering_falsenegativepushapart}.
+Moreover, recent work by~\cite{guo2024architecture_graphclsurvey} suggests that negative pairs are unnecessary for graph contrastive learning for graph classification tasks and that comparable performance can be achieved without them.

-To generate positive pairs of raw audio, we adopt a simple segmentation approach inspired by COLA~\cite{saeed2021contrastive_COLA}.
+To generate positive pairs of raw audio, we adopt a lightweight audio segmentation strategy inspired by COLA~\citep{saeed2021contrastive_COLA}.
 This involves splitting the original audio into two segments of similar size, ensuring consistent positive pairs while enabling efficient processing.
 Each audio clip is standardized to a fixed duration of $t$ seconds.
 For clips shorter than $t$, the audio is repeated to meet the required length, whereas longer clips are truncated.
-Positive pairs are then sampled from the same $t$ second audio, producing two segments: audio sample 1 and audio sample 2, each with a duration of $\left\lfloor \frac{t}{2} \right\rfloor$ seconds.
-These segments are subsequently converted into visual representations, such as spectrograms, with dimensions $F \times T$, where $F$ represents the frequency axis and $T$ represents the temporal axis.
+Positive pairs are then sampled from the same $t$-second audio, producing two segments: audio sample 1 and audio sample 2, each with a duration of $\left\lfloor \frac{t}{2} \right\rfloor$ seconds.
+Each segment is then transformed into a visual representation---such as a spectrogram---that forms the basis for graph construction.